 "Staph" (pronounced staff) is short for Staphylococcus.
 Staph is a germ (bacteria) that can cause infections in any part of the body, but most are skin infections.
 Staph can infect openings in the skin, like scratches, pimples, or skin cysts.
 Anyone can get a staph infection.

 Hospital patients can get staph infections of the skin:

 Once the staph germ enters the body, it can spread to bones, joints, and the blood.
-It can also spread to or any organ, such as the lungs, heart, or brain.
+It can also spread to any organ, such as the lungs, heart, or brain.

 Staph germs are mostly spread by skin-to-skin contact (touching).
 A doctor, nurse, other health care provider, or even visitors may have staph germs on their body and then spread them to a patient.
 This can happen when:

 Many healthy people normally have staph on their skin.
 Most of the time, it does not cause an infection or symptoms.
 This is called being colonized with staph.
-These persons are known as carriers.
+These people are known as carriers.
 They can spread staph to others.
 Some people colonized with staph develop an actual staph infection that makes them sick.

 Common risk factors for developing a serious staph infection are: